rconfig/laravel-zabbix/README.md

 ## Authors

-This library is created by rConfig Developers.
+This library is created by rConfig Developers for the Zabbix and Laravel communities.

 ## License